danielmaartens/span_challenge_python/README.md

-# span_challenge_python
+# span_challenge_python #

+### League Rank Calculator

-This is a command-line application that will calculate the ranking table for a soccer league.
+This is a command-line application written in `python` that will calculate the ranking table for a soccer league.

 ### Requirements